MauroDeryckere/Pengine/README.md

 ```

 ### Combo System
 There's also an easy-to-use combo system.
-This allows the user to create complex behaviour of different actions chained together within a given time frame.
+This allows the user to create complex behavior of different actions chained together within a given time frame.

 ```cpp
 auto& input = InputManager::GetInstance();